-From Skype to Slack: turn communication into collaboration
+From Skype to Slack: Turn communication into collaboration

 - Use Slack to build and accelerate work, and use Office 365 to support administrative tasks.

-- Bring your entire organisation’s tech stack into one platform.
+- Bring your entire organization’s tech stack into one platform.
 With more than 2,400 apps available in the Slack App Directory, your team’s top tools are just a click away.

 SLACK OR MICROSOFT TEAMS